Location Icon

 Treatment of BPPV

-BPPV is a mechanical disorder of the inner ear caused by displacement of calcium carbonate crystals.
-The BPPV treatment involves a repositioning of these crystals back to their original position in the utricle.
-Various repositioning maneuvers have been described for BPPV treatment.
-A few common maneuvers are highly effective in managing BPPV:
+BPPV is a mechanical disorder of the inner ear caused by displaced calcium crystals.
+Treatment involves repositioning these crystals back to their normal position in the utricle.
+Several effective maneuvers are used for this purpose, including:

 • Zuma Maneuver